rive-app/rive-android/CONTRIBUTING.md

 #### Kotlin

 Spotless with ktlint is the canonical Kotlin formatter.
 It uses ktlint's Android Studio style and requires trailing commas on declaration and call sites.
-From `packages/runtime_android`, run:
+From the project root, run:

 ```shell
 ./gradlew spotlessApply